Angrycreative/ACF-Page-Builder-Field/README.md

 ### Known issues and limitations

  - Use of ACF Page Builder field in widget areas.
+We aim to fix this in a comming release.
- - Some issues with Page Builder content in `the_content()` if an ACF Page Builder field is rendered before `the_content()`.
-We recommend using ACF WYSIWYGs or ACF Page Builder fields instead.
+ - Some issues with Page Builder content in `the_content()`(normal post content) if an ACF Page Builder field is rendered before `the_content()`.
+We recommend using ACF Page Builder fields instead and removing the normal post content completly on ACF-pages in WP-Admin.

 ### Integrate into your ACF fields.